Use Case

 Repurposing video content into text posts requires transcribing and rewriting from scratch

 Export the transcript as Markdown and use it as the first draft for blog posts, newsletter sections, or Twitter threads.
-The hard part of writing is getting words on the page, and your video already contains 2,000-3,000 words of spoken content per 15 minutes.
-VidNotes gives you that text immediately, structured and ready to edit.
+The hard part of writing is getting words on the page, and your video already has 2,000-3,000 words of spoken content per 15 minutes.
+VidNotes hands you that text immediately, structured and ready to edit.

-Full timestamped transcription gives you every word in text form.
-For published YouTube videos with existing captions, the VidNavigator API delivers the transcript in seconds.
-For raw local files, Whisper AI processes the audio with high accuracy, typically completing a 20-minute video in about 2 minutes.
+Full timestamped transcription gives you every word in text.
+For published YouTube videos with existing captions, the VidNavigator API returns the transcript in seconds.
+For raw local files, Whisper AI runs the audio with high accuracy, usually finishing a 20-minute video in about 2 minutes.

 Use AI summaries for show notes and episode descriptions.
 Search the transcript for your strongest hooks and quotable moments.
-Use AI Chat to ask 'What were the three main tips I gave?' and get a structured answer you can turn into a carousel post.
+Ask AI Chat 'What were the three main tips I gave?' and get a structured answer you can turn into a carousel post.
 Export as Markdown for blog post drafts.

 Turn one long-form video into social captions, blog posts, newsletter content, and clip ideas, all from the same transcript.
-A single 20-minute video yields enough text for 5-7 social posts, one full blog article, a newsletter section, and timestamped notes for identifying three to four short-form clip candidates.
+A single 20-minute video gives you enough text for 5-7 social posts, one full blog article, a newsletter section, and timestamped notes for spotting three to four short-form clip candidates.

-The content creation workflow is built on a simple insight: every video is also an article, a set of social posts, and a collection of quotes waiting to be extracted.
-The bottleneck is not creative ideas, it is the mechanical work of getting those words out of the video and into text.
-A typical 15-minute video contains roughly 2,200 words of spoken content.
-VidNotes extracts all of it in under two minutes, removing the transcription bottleneck entirely and letting you focus on editing and formatting rather than typing from scratch.
+The content workflow rests on a simple idea.
+Every video is also an article, a set of social posts, and a pile of quotes waiting to be pulled out.
+The bottleneck isn't creative ideas.
+It's the mechanical work of getting those words out of the video and into text.
+A typical 15-minute video has roughly 2,200 words of spoken content.
+VidNotes pulls all of it in under two minutes, killing the transcription bottleneck so you can focus on editing and formatting instead of typing from scratch.

-The Markdown export is particularly useful for creators who publish blogs alongside their videos.
+Markdown export is especially handy for creators who publish blogs alongside their videos.
 Instead of starting from a blank page, you start with a complete transcript that captures your natural speaking voice and ideas.
-Edit it down, add formatting and headers, and you have a blog post that authentically matches your video content.
-Many creators report that editing a transcript into a blog post takes 20-30 minutes, compared to 2-3 hours of writing from scratch.
+Edit it down, add formatting and headers, and you've got a blog post that actually matches your video.
+Many creators say editing a transcript into a blog post takes 20-30 minutes, compared to 2-3 hours of writing from scratch.

-For creators who produce content in multiple languages or serve multilingual audiences, VidNotes supports 30+ languages with automatic detection.
-Transcribe a Spanish video, get a Spanish transcript, and generate a Spanish summary, all without manual language selection.
-This is particularly valuable for creators who publish in one language but want to repurpose content for audiences in other regions.
+For creators producing content in multiple languages, or serving multilingual audiences, VidNotes supports 30+ languages with automatic detection.
+Transcribe a Spanish video, get a Spanish transcript, and generate a Spanish summary, no manual language selection required.
+Useful for creators who publish in one language but want to repurpose content for audiences elsewhere.

-The AI Chat feature adds a unique capability to the repurposing workflow.
-You can ask questions about your own video content, such as 'What statistics did I cite in this video?' or 'Summarize the section about pricing strategies,' and get structured answers that are ready to paste into social posts or newsletters.
-This makes it possible to extract specific angles from a single video without re-reading the entire transcript each time.
+AI Chat brings something unique to the repurposing workflow.
+Ask questions about your own video content, like 'What statistics did I cite in this video?' or 'Summarize the section about pricing strategies,' and get structured answers ready to paste into social posts or newsletters.
+You can pull specific angles from a single video without re-reading the whole transcript every time.

 No account required.
 Paste a video link and see it in action.